Picking the ‘right’ host is tough enough for any website. Let alone if it’s for an e-commerce site!

 A good host will be geared for speed in both its hardware build and software add-ons.
 Some things to look out for include:

-We’ll also be running hosts through our trusty Bitcatcha server speed test tool.
+We’ll also be running hosts through our trusty Bitcatcha website speed test tool.

 This speed test tool basically helps us measures how quickly a server responds to a request from anywhere in the world.

 We have 10x testing nodes installed in different locations to help simulate people around the globe visiting the site you are testing.